jeremycx/node-LDAP/README.md

         cn: [ 'fred' ],
         dn: 'cn=fred,dc=ssimicro,dc=com' } ]

+LDAP servers are usually limited in how many items they are willing to return - 1024 or 4096 are some typical values.
+For larger LDAP directories, you need to either partition your results with filter, or use paged search.
+To get a paged search, add the following attributes to your search request:

+    search_options = {
+        base: '',
+        scope: '',
+        filter: '',
+        attrs: '',
+        pagesize: n
+    }

+The callback will be called with a new parameter: cookie.
+Pass this cookie back in subsequent searches to get the next page of results:

+    search_options = {
+        base: '',
+        scope: '',
+        filter: '',
+        attrs: '',
+        pagesize: n,
+        cookie: cookie
+    }

 ldap.findandbind()
 ------------------
 A convenience function that is in here only to encourage developers to